yrrIsYourFather/PRC/README.md

 # PRL: Can Parallel Reservoir Computing with Linear Modules Support DDM?

+This is our final project for the course "Introduction to Neuroscience, 2024 Fall", supervised by Prof. T.Y..
+To have a deeper look into our work, we refer to [our report](/PRL.pdf).

 ## Model

+[./model](/model) is our code for PRL model, which contains the model itself, training and evaluation subparts.

 ## Data

-Our dataset is developed on the https://github.com/tyangLab/Sequence_learning, we appreciate this great work!
+Our dataset is developed based on https://github.com/tyangLab/Sequence_learning, we appreciate this great work!

-You can use it to generate data sets and specify shape sequence for analysis.
+You can use it to generate datasets and specify shape sequence for analysis.

 ## Analysis

 [./analysis](/analysis) and [./fig](/fig) are our codes for model analysis.

-When running the **figD.py** file, you need to specify the generated shape sequence in the **dataset.py**.
-Other code can run directly.
+When running the [figD.py](/fig/figD.py) file, you need to specify the generated shape sequence in the [dataset.py](/data/dataset.py).
+Other code can be run directly.